 Patagonia is a privately-held American Outdoor Gear and Clothing company founded in 1973 by Yvon Chouinard.
-Based in Ventura, California they designs, market and sells outdoor clothing and accessories and are regarded as one of the most environmentally friendly outdoor company.
+They are based in Ventura, California, and they design, market, and sell outdoor clothing and accessories.
+They are also regarded as one of the most environmentally friendly outdoor companies.

 Patagonia owner Yvon Chouinard named the company after a mountainous region of Chile and Argentina in South America where he spent time at.

 The logo is the skyline of Cerro Fitz Roy in Patagonia, a sparsely populated region located at the southern end of South America, shared by Argentina and Chile.

 How To Get Free Patagonia Stickers

-Fortunately there is more than one way to get free Patagonia stickers.
+Fortunately, there are multiple ways to get free Patagonia stickers in 2021.
 Here they are;

 Get Stickers From Amazon